AfterWorkTea/QAControlPanel/README.md

 * All possible results are per-defined in an internal dictionary
 * All current and historical Teams are per-defined in an internal dictionary

+More info
-Project is described by a short, unique name name
+* Project is described by a short, unique name name
-Job is described by a short, unique name name
+* Job is described by a short, unique name name
-Build is described by a unique natural number kept in sequence Test is described by a unique name
+* Build is described by a unique natural number kept in sequence
+* Test is described by a unique name
-Scenario is described by a unique name
+* Scenario is described by a unique name
-Catalog is described by a short, unique name name
+* Catalog is described by a short, unique name name
-Team is described by by short, unique name name
+* Team is described by by short, unique name name

 ## GUI Panels and functions
 * Project selection